Building height: 1,362 feet, the height of the original WTC South Tower.

 Building, with observation deck, height: 1,368 feet, the height of the original WTC North Tower.

-Building, with observation deck and antenna, height: 1,776, the year the Declaration of Independence was signed.
+Building, with observation deck and antenna, height: 1,776 feet, the year the Declaration of Independence was signed.

 Base: 200 feet square, the same as the original twin towers.